shwina/still-magic/_en/ghp.md

 though,
 the best choices these days are [R Markdown][r-markdown] and [Jupyter][jupyter], both of which can generate static websites that you can commit to `docs`.
-It's very common to use a Makefile to automate this ({% include x key="s:automate" %}), and have `make site` run `ipython nbconvert` or `knit` on any files that need to be updated.
+It's very common to use a Makefile to automate this ({% include xref key="s:automate" %}), and have `make site` run `ipython nbconvert` or `knit` on any files that need to be updated.

 ## How can I include math in web pages? {#s:ghp-math}